JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 turn.”

-“The people who say that the three unknown men who ill-used you and Mr. Luker are the three Indians, also say that the valuable gem—-”
+“The people who say that the three unknown men who ill-used you and Mr. Luker are the three Indians, also say that the valuable gem—”

 There she stopped.
 She had become gradually, within the last few moments, whiter and whiter in the face.
 The extraordinary blackness of